DanielSchuette/sjp/README.md

 make test
 ```

+Since we don't link any external dependencies in, any IDE should be easily able
+to compile the code, too.
+When you use `SJP` as a library, simply copy `src/*`
+into your project and include `sjp.hh` and `io.hh` where you need the parser
+and/or the `JSON` object.
+Yes, It is honestly __that__ easy!

 # To-Do's
 The only thing from the spec that we don't currently support are unicode code
 points in string literals, i.e. right now `\uXXXX` is just ignored.
 For all my